What Are Trigger Points?

 Reduced circulation in trigger points will eventually lead to muscle shortening and restricted movement which further accentuates the pain, thus completing a cycle of decreased mobility and further pain.
 This commonly becomes the underlying cause of adhesive capsulitis, chronic shoulder immobility and even chronic headache pain.
 The patient will typically continue to suffer from these ailments for long periods until the problem trigger points are treated directly.

 Mild Trigger Points can be addressed sometimes through massage and some sufferers maintain that acupuncture treats these problems as well, though it is not accepted by many medical institutions.
-Permanent removal of chronic trigger points and conditions caused by this (headaches, lack of flexibility in shoulders and neck, upper back pain, etc.) typically requires treatment using massage and BFST®.
+Permanent removal of chronic trigger points and conditions caused by this (headaches, lack of flexibility in shoulders and neck, upper back pain, etc.) typically requires treatment using massage and Deep Tissue Therapy.

 Treating Trigger Point Pain - What You Can Do!

-There are healing tools that can help treat your rotator cuff muscle trigger point pain and speed up the healing process so you can get back to a life without further trigger point pain.
-Blood Flow Stimulation Therapy (BFST®) will loosen the knots at the trigger points, treat scar tissue, and promote blood flow to loosen your constricted muscles and heal the fibers faster and more completely than other home treatment methods available.
+We have healing tools that can help treat your rotator cuff muscle trigger point pain and speed up the healing process so you can get back to a life without further trigger point pain.
+Our T•Shellz Wraps will loosen trigger points knots, treat scar tissue, and promote blood flow to loosen constricted muscles and heal the fibers faster and more completely than other home treatment methods available.

-Click here to read more about how the Shoulder Inferno Wrap® helps your body heal.
+Click here to read more about how the Shoulder TShellz Wrap helps your body heal.

 If you would like to learn more about trigger points and their relation to the rotator cuff and general shoulder joint immobility, then do not hesitate to contact a AidMyRotatorCuff Advisor immediately by phone or email.